-This one year residency at the Robert J. Dole VAMC in Wichita, Kansas will provide extensive clinical experience in Primary Eye care and Low Vision rehabilitation.
-Participation in primary care with treatment and management of ocular disease, and low vision rehabilitation.
+This one year residency at the Robert J. Dole VAMC in Wichita, Kansas will provide extensive clinical experience in Ocular Disease with emphasis in Primary Care and Geriatric Optometry.
 The resident will assist with direct patient care and the teaching of student interns.
 Other responsibilities include assisting with on-call and attending and/or lecturing at seminars.

 Program Mission Statement